Jesuit missions among the Guaraní: Life at the missions

-Aside from the main farm, each man typically had his own garden, pursuing agriculture, stock raising, and the cultivation of maté.
+Aside from the main farm, each man typically had his own garden, pursuing agriculture, stock raising, and the cultivation of yerba mate.
 Jesuits introduced many European trades and arts to their communities.
 Cotton weavers, tanners, carpenters, tailors, hat makers, coopers, boat builders, silversmiths, musicians and makers of musical instruments, painters, and turners could sometimes be found.
 They also had printers, and manuscripts were also produced by hand copying.

 The goods that were produced at the missions, including cattle, were sold in Buenos Aires and other markets under the supervision of the priests.
 The proceeds earned were divided among a common fund, the workers, and dependents.

 Much emphasis was placed on education, as early training was regarded as the key to future success.
-Much of the instruction was conducted in Guaraní, which was still the prevailing language of the country, but Spanish was also taught.
+Much of the instruction was conducted in Guaraní, which was still the prevailing language of the region, but Spanish was also taught.